garethdmm/experiments/ruin/README.md

 Ruin Simulation
 ---------------

+Companion code to the blogpost: ["How we survived 5 years in the most dangerous market in the world"](https://medium.com/@garethmacleod/how-we-survived-5-years-in-the-most-dangerous-market-in-the-world-c1404e0ab5b9)

 A simple simulation of risk-taking in a domain where risk premiums come with a proportional chance of ruin.
 Based on the real world challenge of trading firms choosing cryptocurrency exchanges to trade on.